Tennessee man sought in 4 deaths spent years in prison for robbing a convenience store at age 16

 After the jury convicted him of one count of aggravated robbery in August 2014, he made threats to go after jurors, Drummond said during the parole hearing.
 He pleaded guilty in February 2015 to 13 counts of retaliation for past action.

-The Associated Press obtained audio of the parole board hearing through a public records request.

 Drummond was given a combined 13-year sentence.
-His sentence ended in September 2024, according to the parole board meeting and Tennessee Department of Correction records.
+His sentence ended in September 2024, according to Tennessee Department of Correction records.

 As of the 2020 parole hearing, Drummond had more than two dozen disciplinary issues in prison, including possession of a deadly weapon, assault, refusing a drug test and gang activity.
 Drummond said the assault and the deadly weapon charges occurred because he was almost beaten to death.